gadventures/gapi-redux/README.md

 ##### `getResource()`
    1. Request the actual resource
-   2. Any child resources marked by schemas will be moved to their own resource branch in the store
+   2. Any child resources marked by schemas will be normalized and moved to their own resource branch in the store
-   3. If `getRelated` made a request for that child resource, a separate `getResource()` call is made for the child.
-        4. Repeat step 1 for child resources.
+   3. If `getRelated` made a request for a child resource, a separate `getResource()` call is made for the child.
+Repeat step 1 for child resources.

 ##### `listResource()`
    1. Make a request for the list endpoint of a resource.
-The returned result will hold pagination information along the a list of stubs.
+The returned result will hold pagination information along with a list of stubs.
    2. Write the pagination information
    3. Write the list of stubs to the store in one go.
    4. Dispatch `getResource()` for each stub in the list.
-   5. Go through all steps of `getResource()` for each stub.
+Repeat all steps of `getRealted` for each resource.

 ##### `allResource()`
    1. Make a request for the first page of a resource.
 The page size is set to 50.
    2. Write stubs to the store in one go.
    3. Dispatch `getRelated()` for each stub in the list.
-   4. Go through all steps of `getResource()` for each stub.
+Repeat all steps of `getRealted` for each resource.
    5. Make a request for the next page if available.